 Once you've got all your events set up, it's time to add a list view for them in a table.

 You'll need the Posts Table Pro plugin for this, which you can buy here.
-Follow the instructions to install Posts Table Pro, then return to this article.

 1. Create a table listing all your upcoming events

 Upon completing your purchase of Posts Table Pro, you'll be sent a confirmation email that includes both a download link and a license key.
 If you don't receive the email, you can submit a support request.
 To download the plugin, simply follow the link provided in the email and save the zip file to your computer.

 Next, go to your WordPress admin and select Plugins → Add New → Upload Plugin.
 Choose the zip file you just downloaded, upload it, and activate the plugin.
 From there, the setup wizard will guide you through the process of creating your first table, providing step-by-step instructions.

 2. Customize your table